 We remain committed to SCAP and its 2020 targets.
 SCAP’s ambition is to improve the sustainability of clothing across its lifecycle.
 It brings together the clothing industry, government and other stakeholders to take action to reduce their carbon, water and waste footprint, along with providing support, tools and guidance.

 SCAP’s 2020 Commitment will see us measure and reduce our overall carbon, water and waste footprints across all our brands.
-Using SCAP’s footprint calculator, we will measure and report the total impacts of the clothes we sell in the UK on an annual basis.
+Using SCAP’s footprint calculator, we measure and report the total impacts of the clothes we sell in the UK on an annual basis.
 We are already making good progress towards our 2020 targets.

 - Use a common assessment tool to measure baseline position and track changes in footprint over time.

 - Reduce the environmental footprint of clothing through fibre and fabric selection.

-- Extend the useful life of clothes and reduce the environmental impact of clothing in use through our product design and services.
+- Extend the useful life of clothes and reduce the environmental impact of clothing through our product design and services.